 Invoice Data Extraction can be tested this way with uploaded school invoice batches and reusable prompts.
 The finance team can prompt for the fields and flags it needs, download Excel, CSV, or JSON, and compare the output with the review or import workflow it expects to use.
 That makes the pilot concrete: the question becomes whether the extracted file reduces manual work while still making the exceptions easy to inspect.

 For a school district, college, or education institution, a successful pilot does not prove that every AP step should be automated at once.
-It proves that invoice data can be captured consistently enough to support approval, coding, reconciliation, and finance-system import without weakening the controls that make the payment defensible.
+It proves that invoice data can be captured consistently enough to support the next finance-system step without weakening the controls that make the payment defensible.

 Extract invoice data to Excel with natural language prompts